creationix/howtonode.org/articles/tasks-and-prompts.markdown

 * some tasks required a prompt and response before firing
 * I wanted to queue tasks and prompts before running the work queue

 A simple JavaScript array works fine as a first in first out queue (i.e. shift() pops the zeroth position off).
-An object's properties can keep track of what text I wanted to displayed; the callback to be fired; and if I need to show a prompt or get a response when firing a callback. tasks-and-prompts.js is a simple example of doing that:
+An object’s properties can keep track of what text I wanted to displayed; the callback to be fired; and if I need to show a prompt or get a response when firing a callback. tasks-and-prompts.js is a simple example of doing that:

 <tasks-and-prompts/tasks-and-prompts.js>

 ## Explanations

 In this simple example I prompt the user to answer a question then count to three.
-Pretty trivial but it's an implantation of a the work queue pattern.
+Pretty trivial but it’s an implantation of a the work queue pattern.
 That pattern is common in installation or management scripts.
-The only problem with the example above is that it isn't setup as a node module ... wait I did that already!
+The only problem with the example above is that it isn’t setup as a node module ... wait I did that already!
 See [github.com/rsdoiel/nshtools](http://github.com/rsdoiel/nshtools). nshtools.js includes a more elaborate implementation and with features like command line option processing and high level file commands like cp and mv.
 The github wiki and the README.md file for nshtools have some more short examples for your enjoyment.

 Have fun!